Thursdays 3pm-7pm

 Click on an image for manufacturer info.

-The hand tricycle upright provides an opportunity for people with limited mobility below the waist to ride independently.
-The hand tricycle is also ideal for those in need of back or trunk support.
-Some upper body strength is needed in order to pedal.
+The upright hand tricycle allows individuals with limited mobility below the waist to ride independently using their arms to pedal.
+It’s also a great option for riders who need back or trunk support.
+Some upper body strength is required to operate the hand pedals comfortably.

-The cargo bicycle allows riders to transport materials or service animals with them on their ride.
-The cargo bicycle requires a confident cyclist with good balance who is strong enough to pedal both themselves and whatever they're bringing in the cargo bucket.
+The cargo bicycle enables riders to carry materials or trained service animals during their ride.
+It requires a confident cyclist with good balance and enough strength to pedal both themselves and the load in the cargo bucket.

 "My wife is 86 years old with Primary Progressive Aphasia (Difficulty Speaking) and Early-Stage Alzheimer Disease along with mobility issues (She uses a cane to walk).
 She always liked walking and riding a bike on the trails, unfortunately now she is limited to short slow walks.
 The [Side-by-Side Tricycle] worked perfectly and it was a very pleasant afternoon with the other trail users smiling and waving as we rode by.”